artefactual/archivematica-storage-service-docs/administrators.rst

 Callbacks allow Archivematica Storage Service to make REST calls after performing certain types of actions, so that external services are notified when internal actions have taken place.
-External applications can integrate with Archivematica via the `post_store` API endpoint or `stored` endpoints.
-See the `API documentation`_  for more information on using these endpoints.
-Callbacks can be created to alert external services when an AIP, DIP, or AIC has been stored.
+You can create callbacks to alert external services when an AIP, DIP, or AIC has been stored.

 To create a new callback, click on **Create new callback**.
 This will bring you to a form where you can enter the callback information.